Raheem-ai/patch/README.md

     - update existing dynamic AppVersion config 'required' field
         - ***only update from false to true***
 - remove older dynamic AppVersion config entries that still have a testing flag and aren't the current build we're trying to promote

+NOTE:
+    - Feature branches should be squashed before they go into staging and
+        - have their commit message be a list of changes (to be included in the changelog) where each line starts with '- '
+    - Release creation branches should not be squashed when they merge into staging
+    - Release approval branches should not be squashed when they merge into master